telerik/ajax-docs/general-information/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox.md

 1. Expand the Toolbox.

 1. Expand the **General** section.
 Alternatively, you can create a new section by selecting the **Add Tab** option from the context menu (right click anywhere in the toolbox).
-When the new tab is added you can choose its name (e.g. Telerik UI for ASP.NET AJAX QX YYYY .NET 4.0).
+When the new tab is added you can choose its name (e.g. Telerik® UI for ASP.NET Ajax QX YYYY .NET 4.0).

 1. Right-click in the **General** section (or the new one you just created) and open **Choose Items**.